 The night before battle Alexander held a council of his generals; Parmenio, the commander of Alexander’s left flank, suggested that the large size of Darius’s forces called for them to attack at night; however, Alexander disagreed.
 The historian Arrian made mention of this episode in his History of Alexander:

 It is said that Parmenio came to him in his tent and urged him to make a night attack on the Persians, saying that thus he would fall upon them unprepared and in a state of confusion … but the reply which he made to him … was that it would mean to steal a victory …

 Later, as Alexander addressed his men, he spoke of the forthcoming battle, reassuring the typically superstitious Macedonians that an earlier eclipse of the moon was a sign of victory.

-On the day of the battle Alexander is said to have overslept.
+On the day of the battle, Alexander is said to have overslept.
 As he had done previously, he made sure his men were well-fed and well-rested.
 Darius’ men, on the other hand, had been awake all night fearing a night attack that never came.
 As Alexander looked across the battlefield towards the Persians, Alexander called out individual soldiers by name, speaking of their bravery in other battles and asking them to fight again for Macedonia.
-As he spoke an eagle (a favourite animal of Zeus) flew overhead and towards Darius.
-To Alexander this was another omen of victory.
+As he spoke an eagle (a favorite animal of Zeus) flew overhead and towards Darius.
+To Alexander, this was another omen of victory.

 As in every other battle, Alexander and his companion cavalry took position on the right flank while Parmenio, as usual, held the left flank.
 Stationed in the middle were the well-trained Macedonian phalanx with more light infantry and archers on either side.
 Alexander also did something different; he chose to place infantry at angles on the ends of both the right and left flanks, to protect against a possible flanking maneuver by the Persians.
 He also placed additional Greek infantry to the rear of the center.